danishsaeed2/Diagnose-hack36/README.md

 * Crooked teeth that might require dental care
 * Cleft Lips
 * Facial Palsy
-* Hairy Nevus

-The last three may require care from a surgeon or dermatologist, and especially in areas where access may be limited, it may be a good idea to have a primary diagnosis.
+The last two may require care from a surgeon or dermatologist, and especially in areas where access may be limited, it may be a good idea to have a primary diagnosis.

 ## Tech used: ##
 We used tensorflow for image classification using the inception v3 architecture, that allowed us to perform Deep Learning on datasets that we got from using a selenium web driver based crawler that extracted images from Google Images.